Mel Brooks: 1949–1959: Television

-Brooks found more rewarding work behind the scenes, becoming a comedy writer for television.
-In 1949, his friend Sid Caesar hired him to write jokes for the DuMont/NBC series The Admiral Broadway Revue, paying him, off-the-books, $50 a week.
-In 1950, Caesar created the innovative variety comedy series Your Show of Shows and hired Brooks as a writer along with Carl Reiner, Neil Simon, Danny Simon, and head writer Mel Tolkin.
-The writing staff proved widely influential.
+In 1949, Caesar hired Brooks to write jokes for the DuMont/NBC series The Admiral Broadway Revue, paying him, off-the-books, $50 a week.
+In 1950, Caesar created the variety show Your Show of Shows and hired Brooks as a writer along with Carl Reiner, Neil Simon, Danny Simon and head writer Mel Tolkin.
+The writing staff was widely influential.
 Reiner, as creator of The Dick Van Dyke Show, based Morey Amsterdam's character Buddy Sorell on Brooks.
-Likewise, the film My Favorite Year (1982) is loosely based on Brooks's experiences as a writer on the show including an encounter with the actor Errol Flynn.
-Neil Simon's play Laughter on the 23rd Floor (1993) is also loosely based on the production of the show, and the character Ira Stone is based on Brooks.
-Your Show of Shows ended in 1954 when performer Imogene Coca left to host her own show.
+Neil Simon's Laughter on the 23rd Floor (1993) is inspired by the production of the show, and the character Ira Stone is based on Brooks.
+In 1952, Brooks wrote for the revue New Faces of 1952.
+Your Show of Shows ended in 1954 when Imogene Coca left to host her own show.

-Caesar then created Caesar's Hour with most of the same cast and writers, including Brooks and adding Woody Allen and Larry Gelbart.
+Caesar created Caesar's Hour with most of the same cast and writers, including Brooks and adding Woody Allen and Larry Gelbart.
 It ran from 1954 until 1957.
-Brooks told The New York Times, "When I was a fledgling comedy writer working for Sid Caesar on Your Show of Shows, our head writer was Mel Tolkin...
+Brooks recalled: "When I was a fledgling comedy writer working for Sid Caesar on Your Show of Shows, our head writer was Mel Tolkin...
 I really looked up to him.
 (By the way, I was 5-foot-7 and he was six feet tall.)
 He was a bona fide intellectual, thoroughly steeped in the traditions of great Russian literature.
-One day he handed me a book.
+One day, he handed me a book.
 He said to me, 'Mel, you're an animal from Brooklyn, but I think you have the beginnings of something called a mind.'
 The book was Dead Souls by the magnificent genius Nikolai Gogol.
 It was a revelation.
 I'd never read anything like it.
 It was hysterically funny and incredibly moving at the same time...
 It was a life-changing gift, and I still read it once a year to remind myself of what great comic writing can be."

+He recalled "I went to the library, and read all the books I could carry—Conrad, Fielding, Dostoevski, Gogol, Tolstoy.
+I decided that Tolstoy was the most gifted writer who ever lived.
+It's like he stuck a pen in his heart and it didn't even go through his mind on its way to the page. ...
+And I said to myself, 'My God, I'm not a writer, I'm a talker.'"